sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 1.3.2 Configuration and Management Requirements
 Via the init_cfg.json file, these container features are disabled by default.
-Configuration of the auto-restart feature can be done via:
+Configuration of these features can be done via:
 1. config_db.json
 2. CLI